 The loan was established by its namesake, John George, Jr. who had a desire to aid in the development of "worthy men and women" of Jackson.
 A prominent Jackson businessman, John George, Jr. believed that no one should be denied the education and cultural advantages of a higher education.
 He established the student loan fund to encourage the youth of his home community - Jackson- to continue their education.

-To qualify for the John George, Jr. Student Loan Fund, applicants must be graduates of a Jackson County High School and plan to attend a Michigan state supported college or university.
-(Attendees of trade schools and job retraining are not eligible.)
+To qualify for the John George, Jr. Student Loan Fund, applicants must be a Jackson County resident or graduate of a Jackson County High School (including Jackson County, Michigan homeschooled) and plan to attend a Michigan state-supported college or university.
+(Attendees of trade schools and job retraining are not eligible).
+One of the applicant's parents must reside in Jackson County, Michigan during the years of borrowing from the program.
 They must have maintained a high school grade point average of 2.25 or better, which they will be required to maintain in college.
+Loan is available for graduate studies also.